The Ultimate Cinnamon Bun

 Make a well in the centre of your flour mixture and drop in roughly tablespoon-sized pieces of butter until a full cup is added.
 Add eggs and water.

 Now you can use a large mixer or you can do it the old fashion way.
 I choose the ladder.
 Mix the dough with your hands bringing it together roughly then knead.
-The dough will be quite wet at sticky.
+The dough will be quite wet and sticky.
 If it isn't, add 1/4 cup more water.

 Continue kneading for roughly five minutes, until the dough is fairly smooth.
 You will have buttery chunks but that is a good thing, so don't stress.
 Lightly oil a bowl and transfer your dough to it.
 Then cover with plastic wrap and leave in the fridge. *Note: The original recipe says over night, I was lazy and hungry so I only kept it in the fridge for a few hours. (they turned out fine FYI but will likely be even better if you follow this step).